-This sculpture is an exquisite example of art from ancient Mesoamerica, an area of high civilization that includes the territory of Mexico, Guatemala, Belize, and parts of El Salvador and Honduras.
-Long before the coming of the Spanish in the sixteenth century, this area independently developed cities and created monumental architecture and sculpture in the city center.
-Cities were thriving before 1000 B.C.E., or 2,000 years before this sculpture was carved.
+This sculpture is an exquisite example of art from ancient Mesoamerica, an area of a high civilization that includes the territory of Mexico, Guatemala, Belize, and parts of El Salvador and Honduras.
+Long before the invasion of Spaniards in the sixteenth century, this area independently developed cities and created monumental architecture and sculpture in the city center.
+Cities were thriving before 1000 B.C.E. or 2,000 years before this sculpture was carved.
 Important ancient Mesoamerican beings—noble men and women as well as deities—were often immortalized in stone and placed in important public places.
-We don’t know if the young man seen on the front of this stela represented a young ruler or a god, but we can say that this was an important figure that would have been placed in the center an ancient city, as a focal point for religious ritual.
+We don’t know if the young man seen on the front of this stela represented a young ruler or a god, but we can say that this was an important figure that would have been placed in the center of an ancient city as a focal point for religious ritual.

 A marker of rule

 The young man wears a solemn expression.
 His face is so expressionless that it appears mask-like, much like the solemn stone masks found in earlier periods in ancient Mesoamerica.
 There is little room for individual characteristics or personality in this tradition.
 Instead, ancient Mesoamericans, in general, seem to have been more interested in the office a person (or god) inhabited and the symbols of that office.
 The large headdress that forms a halo around the man’s head served a similar function, as a marker of rule or a sort of a crown.
 The main artistic focus throughout the piece, whether we look at the incised body decoration, the ideal face, or the headdress, is to identify an important office or deity.

 The main task of an artist, then, was to capture the ideal image of the office or status, and not the personality of the individual.
 The serene, youthful appearance was the appropriate bearing of a ruler or god.
 This ideal view of rulers and gods was true not only in the Huastec area but among many ancient Mesoamerican peoples.